-Submit load rating documentation in accordance with Chapter 20 of the Load Rating Guidance Document Load Rating Summary Form, rating software files, and QC checklist for review with final bridge plans.
+Submit load rating documentation in accordance with Chapter 20 of the Load Rating Guidance Document for review with final bridge plans.
 Update the load rating and submit final load rating documentation and software files with the as-built plans.
 All load ratings shall be signed and sealed by a South Carolina registered professional engineer.